 Amenities- Outdoor social space, laundry and secure access.

-A vibrant student property in Glasgow’s West End with newly renovated social spaces, Gibson Street is a two-minute walk from the University of Glasgow.
+Vibrant student property in Glasgow’s West End with newly renovated social spaces, Gibson Street is a student accommodation near the University of Glasgow.
 Gibson’s boutique residence is ideal for couples and freshers alike who are looking to join an easy-going community.

 Price Range- £159 – £235/week